DevelopersToolbox/ini-file-parser/.github/PULL_REQUEST_TEMPLATE.md

+# Thank You

 Thanks for submitting a pull request!
 Please provide enough information so that others can review your pull request:

-**Summary**
+## Summary

 <!-- Summary of the PR -->